11 - 20 of 109 results

 The Board of Supervisors race in District 10 was an unprecedented race in San Francisco’s seven-year history of using ranked choice voting (the first RCV elections took place in 2004).
 It featured 21 candidates, no incumbent and no obvious front runners.
 That resulted in an election in which the winning candidate, Malia Cohen, barely edged out the competition in an exceptionally close race.Given the parameters of this race, RCV functioned smoothly to produce a winner that was preferred by the most voters.
 It fostered a degree of coalition-building as candidates and voters used the ranked ballots effectively, and unlike other races this race was substantially free of negative, mudslinging attacks as the multi-candidate field focused on seeking the second and third rankings from the supporters of other candidates.

-- Categories: Research & Analysis, Reforms, All Reports
+- Categories: Instant Runoff Voting/Ranked Choice Voting, Research & Analysis, All Reports